Civil Engineer Resume Format

 Header / Contact Information

-Include your full name, professional email, phone number, LinkedIn profile link, and optionally your location (city, state).
-For civil engineers, adding a link to your project portfolio or professional website can significantly enhance credibility.
+Provide your full name, professional email address, phone number, LinkedIn profile link, and optionally your city and state.
+For civil engineers, including a link to an online portfolio or project gallery highlighting completed infrastructure or construction projects can greatly enhance credibility.

 Professional Summary

-A concise 3–4 line summary that positions you as a detail-oriented civil engineer.
+A concise 3–4 line summary demonstrating you as a goal-oriented civil engineer.
 Customize it for each application.
-Include years of experience, core technical expertise, and a significant accomplishment.
+Include years of experience, key engineering disciplines, and a noteworthy accomplishment.

 Example